-Back in 2000 I interviewed Robert Creeley in front of a live audience of 80 people or so at the Writers House.
-The recording (video and audio both) of the interview have long been available, but recently Michael Nardone has begun to draft a transcription.
+Back in 2000 I interviewed Robert Creeley in front of a live audience of eighty people or so at the Writers House.
+The recording (video and audio both) of the interview has long been available, but recently Michael Nardone has begun to draft a transcription.
 Note that it’s not by any means finalized yet.
 Toward the beginning of the discussion Creeley brought out a small laptop which had loaded in it a software program called “Libretto.”
 It was a primitive version of the much better voice transcription programs or voice recognition programs now available.
 In this early version a rudimentary avatar would speak a piece of text fed into it.
-Creeley was experimenting with prosody and wanted to dehumanize (for instance) the ballad stanza, to hear the words performed without subjectivity--as a machine would sound them.
+Creeley was experimenting with prosody and wanted to dehumanize (for instance) the ballad stanza, to hear the words performed without subjectivity — as a machine would sound them.
 In this part of the transcript we find Creeley struggling a bit with the machine.
 Once it works, we hear the ballad (but it is by now unrecognizable so we’ve left out the verse itself in the transcript) and then Creeley discusses.
 (Here is a link to the audio segment transcribed.)

-It will come.
+CREELEY: It will come.
 I still have to get the appropriate file.
 I just took two verses from actually a very — it doesn’t use the syncopation quite at all very much, but I am also interested in pacing, what the intervals apparent are.
 Again, as I say this voice is in no way expressive or interpretive.
-I was visiting in a pleasant school, masters school, in just Dobb’s Ferry in New York and one pleasant teacher there, a Chinese-American, said “Sounds just like my uncle.”
+I was visiting in a pleasant school, masters school, in just Dobb’s Ferry in New York and one pleasant teacher there, a Chinese American, said “Sounds just like my uncle.”
 So here we go.

 Wait a minute.

-COMPUTER MONOLOGUE READS:
+COMPUTER MONOLOGUE READS: [INAUDIBLE]

-Wait a minute I’m sorry.
+CREELEY: Wait a minute I’m sorry.
 Let’s start again.

-In the room, if Aaron does some —-
+FILREIS: In the room, if Aaron does some —

-Let me just stop this.
+CREELEY: Let me just stop this.
 Abort.